 Whole school singing assemblies take place weekly with follow up work being done in classes.

 We have several events on our school calendar where children have the opportunity to perform in front of an audience, as well as singing in church at our Harvest, Christmas and Easter services.

 The Young Voices choir sing at the Genting Arena in Birmingham each year as part of the YV schools choir.

 In Y4 A Derby Music Patnership teacher teaches 10 weeks of whole class lessons to each class.

 Music is also linked to our creative Curriculum wherever possible.

-Guitar, ukulele and woodwind instruments lessons are held during the school day by the Derbyshire Music Partnership teachers for children in Y4 and above.
+Private instrument lessons are held during the school day by the Derbyshire Music Partnership teachers.
 Fees apply and there are bursaries available for children who qualify for free school meals.